tildeclub/site/wiki/source/email.md

 your mail provider and ask them to look into why you're not receiving the messages.

+## Login-Time New Mail Notification

+If you use an on-server email client to handle your Tilde.club inbox and have ever received any email there, you probably noticed that there was no incoming mail notification (<q>You have new mail.</q> or similar message) appearing at login time.
+This is due to the [mailbox format](#Mailbox-Format) used in Tilde.club not being the traditional centralized-folder MBOX;
+but fret not:
+if you wish to bring back this old-timey function, it can still be done by a one-line script.

+To add this notification,
+add the following one-line Bourne shell snippet to your _login script_:

+	ls -U ~/.mail/new | grep -F -q "" && echo "You got mail."

+If you are using Bash (default) as your login shell, your _login script_ file would be `~/.bash_profile`;
+but if you are using Dash,
+your _login script_ would be the traditional `~/.profile`.
+(For other shells,
+check your manual)

+However,
+if you arranged for a terminal multiplexer to start automatically at the login time, you would not see the notification added this way.
+So in this case,
+you would rather want this notification to be shown at each start of your shell: instead of adding the snippet to your login script, you would have to add it to your shell's startup script: in case of Bash (default shell), your startup script would be `~/.bashrc`.
+(For other shells,
+check your manual)

+Note that this code snippet
+only checks your main inbox folder.
+So,
+if you have explicitly written some [Sieve](#sieve-filtering) or webmail filtering rules to deliver some of the incoming emails into specific folder other than the main inbox, those emails would not produce notification.
+(This can be a desirable outcome in most cases, where people write Sieve filter to redirect unsolicited emails into <q>Junk</q> folder)

 ## Mailbox Format

 Tilde.club uses [Dovecot](https://www.dovecot.org/) as a local mail delivery agent